WikiTeam/wikiteam/README.md

 ## Developers

 [![Build Status](https://travis-ci.org/WikiTeam/wikiteam.svg)](https://travis-ci.org/WikiTeam/wikiteam)

+> **Note:** Tests are not currently working.
+These instructions will be updated ASAP.

 You can run tests easily by using the [tox](https://pypi.python.org/pypi/tox) command.
 It is probably already present in your operating system, you would need version 1.6.
 If it is not, you can download it from pypi with: `pip install tox`.